 - , c3:initiative Papermaking Residents Exhibition, March 31 - May 5.

 Opening reception, March 31, 11am -2pm, artists talk at noon. c3:initiative is located at 7326 N. Chicago, Portland.

-- My piece Recurring Chapters in the Book of Inevitable Outcomes is on view at Portland Center Stage at The Armory during the productions of Astoria and And So We Walked by Cherokee playwright DeLanna Studi.
+- Recurring Chapters in the Book of Inevitable Outcomes is on view at Portland Center Stage at The Armory during the productions of Astoria and And So We Walked by Cherokee playwright DeLanna Studi.

 - Symmetry Breaking, a group show at The Art Gym at Marylhurst University is on view October 10 - December 10.

 - First American Art has a great review of Connecting Lines in the Summer Issue.
 Read it here.

 - Pulp & Deckle is a papermaking residency in Portland.
 That's where you'll find me in the month of July!

 - The prints I created while at Crow's Shadow Institute of the Arts have been released.
 The are stark and graphic and I love them!
 There are four editions and they are available for purchase at Crow's Shadow.

 - Connecting Lines, a two-person show with Luzene Hill, is at the Portland Art Museum's Center for Contemporary Native Art from March 11 - October 29, 2017.